Some non monotone schemes for Hamilton-Jacobi-Bellman equations: Main result

-\end{Sassumption} We add an assumption on the existence of a solution of the discretized scheme with sufficient regularity which has to be checked for each scheme: \begin{Sassumption} We suppose there exists $C$ and $r$ independent of $h$ such that for each $h$ we can find an $\epsilon(C h^r)$ solution $u_h$ of scheme $S.$ \end{Sassumption} \begin{rmrk} Assumptions \ref{regular} and \ref{consistency} are classical.
-Assumption \ref{epsmonotone} is a relaxation of the constraint on the monotonicity of the scheme.\end{rmrk} An $\epsilon$ monotone scheme doesn't ensure the existence of a discrete comparison result but we give here a relaxation of this result: \begin{lmm} Assume \ref{epsmonotone}.
+\end{Sassumption} We add an assumption on the existence of a solution of the discretized scheme with sufficient regularity which has to be checked for each scheme: \begin{Sassumption} We suppose there exists $C$ and $r$ independent of $h$ such that for each $h$ we can find an $\epsilon(C h^r)$ solution $u_h$ of scheme $S.$ \end{Sassumption} \begin{remark} Assumptions \ref{regular} and \ref{consistency} are classical.
+Assumption \ref{epsmonotone} is a relaxation of the constraint on the monotonicity of the scheme.\end{remark} \begin{remark} Related to assumption \ref{disregular}, \cite{bokanowski2015value} studied the case where some non monotone schemes were solved within some margin error. \end{remark} An $\epsilon$ monotone scheme doesn't ensure the existence of a discrete comparison result but we give here a relaxation of this result: \begin{lemma} Assume \ref{epsmonotone}.
 Let $v \in C_b(\R^N)$ and $u \in C^{0,1}(\R^N)$.
 If $u$ is a subsolution of \reff{eqHJBDis} and $v$ is an $\epsilon(C)$ supersolution of \reff{eqHJBDis} then